wonma/100-days-of-code/log.md

 **Thoughts**
 - I feel like I'm learning this concepts at a very light depth.
 I want to make a pause and have my own research time so that I can be closer to these concepts.
 No rush!
 It's more important to internalize the concepts rather than "sightseeing" them!

+---

+### Day 118: February 24, Friday

+**Today's Progress**
+[Natours CSS Project]
+- Built 3 sections: About, Features, Tours
+- Reviewed how to implement card flipping effect using transform:rotateY(), perpective, and backface-visiblity
+- Reviewed how to implement icon fonts.

+**Thoughts**
+- Definitely feeling like I'm getting more confident working with CSS & SCSS!
+This is precious!
 <!--

 <!-- ### Day 1: June 27, Monday